Yashwant Sinha quits TMC, says time to work for greater Oppn unity | Politics

 Yashwant Sinha quits TMC, says time to work for greater Oppn unity

-TMC leader Yashwant Sinha on Tuesday said that he will step aside from the party to work for the larger national cause of greater Opposition unity.The former Union ministers announcement came amid speculation that his name will be pitched by TMC supremo and West Bengal Chief Minister Mamata Banerjee as the joint opposition candidate for the upcoming presidential elections.I am grateful to Mamataji for the honour and prestige she bestowed on me in the TMC.
+Former Union minister Yashwant Sinha on Tuesday said he will step aside from the TMC to work for the larger national cause of Opposition unity, amid indications that he is being considered as the Oppositions joint candidate for the presidential elections.The development comes a day after it was learnt that TMC supremo and West Bengal Chief Minister Mamata Banerjee proposed his name as the joint opposition candidate for the post of president.I am grateful to Mamataji for the honour and prestige she bestowed on me in the TMC.

 - Country: